LiskArchive/lips/proposals/lip-add_weights_to_lisk-bft_consensus_protocol.md

 ### Changes Compared to LIP 0014

-The general goal of the update of the Lisk-BFT consensus protocol specified in this LIP is to allow more flexibility while keeping as much of the specification in [LIP 0014][lisk-bft-lip] as possible.
+The general goal of the update of the Lisk-BFT consensus protocol specified in this LIP is to allow more flexibility while keeping as much of the specification in [LIP 0014][lip-0014] as possible.
 Therefore, many parts of the Lisk-BFT protocol, such as the fork choice rule, the fast chain switching mechanism or the block synchronization mechanism stay unchanged.

 The generalization of the Lisk-BFT consensus protocol to allow for different BFT weights of the participating validators implies the following changes:

 * Instead of a BFT weight of `1`, the BFT weight of a validator can be any `uint64` value.
 * Instead of having a fixed BFT weight, the BFT weight of validators can change over time.
-The [BFT module LIP][bft-module-lip] defines how the BFT weights can be changed.
+The [BFT module LIP][research:bft-module] defines how the BFT weights can be changed.
 For instance, the DPoS module or PoA module can call the BFT module in case of validator changes and adjust the BFT weights accordingly.
 * The prevote threshold is always computed from the sum of BFT weights of all validators.
 Therefore, the prevote threshold can change if the sum of BFT weights changes.
 * Instead of having a fixed precommit threshold, the precommit threshold can change within a range depending on the sum of BFT weights of all validators.
-The [BFT module LIP][bft-module-lip] defines how the precommit threshold can be changed.
+The [BFT module LIP][research:bft-module] defines how the precommit threshold can be changed.

-Additionally, this LIP uses a different notation and assumes a different way of storing consensus-related information due to the new state structure introduced in the [BFT module LIP][bft-module-lip].
+Additionally, this LIP uses a different notation and assumes a different way of storing consensus-related information due to the new state structure introduced in the [BFT module LIP][research:bft-module].
 In particular, we introduce the following changes to the BFT-related properties:

 * The property `chainMaxHeightPrevoted` is renamed to `maxHeightPrevoted`.
 * The property `chainMaxHeightFinalized` is renamed to `maxHeightFinalized`.
 * The property `maxHeightPreviouslyForged` is renamed to `maxHeightGenerated`.
-* As part of the consensus vote computations, we also update a new property `maxHeightPrecommitted` which is introduced in the [BFT module LIP][bft-module-lip].
+* As part of the consensus vote computations, we also update a new property `maxHeightPrecommitted` which is introduced in the [BFT module LIP][research:bft-module].
 The property denotes the largest height `h` such that the BFT weight of precommits for the block at height `h` in the current chain is above or equal to the precommit threshold.
 Note that this value is completely determined by the current tip of the chain and can decrease if blocks are reverted.
 Therefore, the property can also be stored as part of the state.
 This is in contrast to the value of `maxHeightFinalized`, which is the maximum value of `maxHeightPrecommitted` a node has computed for any block at its tip so far.
 It is important to observe that two nodes may have the same tip of the chain and thus the same current value of `maxHeightPrecommitted`, but different values of `maxHeightFinalized` due to a different history of reverted blocks.
 The variable `maxHeightPrecommitted` is introduced as it will be important for certificate generation.

-Below you find a list of the main functions in [LIP 0014][lisk-bft-lip] that define the computation of prevotes, precommits and properties `maxHeightPrevoted` and `maxHeightFinalized` and the corresponding function in this LIP.
+Below you find a list of the main functions in [LIP 0014][lip-0014] that define the computation of prevotes, precommits and properties `maxHeightPrevoted` and `maxHeightFinalized` and the corresponding function in this LIP.

-* The function `getHeightNotPrevoted` in [LIP 0014][lisk-bft-lip-comp] is the same in this LIP.
+* The function `getHeightNotPrevoted` in [LIP 0014][lip-0014#computing-prevotes-and-precommits] is the same in this LIP.
-* The function `applyPrevotesPrecommits` in [LIP 0014][lisk-bft-lip-comp] corresponds to the function `updatePrevotesPrecommits` in this LIP.
+* The function `applyPrevotesPrecommits` in [LIP 0014][lip-0014#computing-prevotes-and-precommits] corresponds to the function `updatePrevotesPrecommits` in this LIP.
-* The function `computeChainMaxHeightPrevoted` in [LIP 0014][lisk-bft-lip-comp] corresponds to the function `updateMaxHeightPrevoted` in this LIP.
+* The function `computeChainMaxHeightPrevoted` in [LIP 0014][lip-0014#computing-prevotes-and-precommits] corresponds to the function `updateMaxHeightPrevoted` in this LIP.
-* The function `computeChainMaxHeightFinalized` in [LIP 0014][lisk-bft-lip-comp] corresponds to the function `updateMaxHeightPrecommitted` in this LIP.
+* The function `computeChainMaxHeightFinalized` in [LIP 0014][lip-0014#computing-prevotes-and-precommits] corresponds to the function `updateMaxHeightPrecommitted` in this LIP.

-The changes in these functions are due to the fact that all prevotes and precommits have an associated weight as described above and to account for the state structure defined in the [BFT module LIP][bft-module-lip].
+The changes in these functions are due to the fact that all prevotes and precommits have an associated weight as described above and to account for the state structure defined in the [BFT module LIP][research:bft-module].

 ### Comparison to the Lisk-BFT paper